Virtualmaster/deltacloud-client-vm/README.md

+This is a clone of the official deltacloud gem with a different module name.

 # deltacloud-client

-The DeltacloudVM project includes a Ruby client.
+The Deltacloud project includes a Ruby client.
 Other language-bindings are possible and will be supported soon.
 The client aims to insulate users from having to deal with HTTP and REST directly.